A10Jama/Provisioning_mongodb/README.md

 <img width="696" alt="Screenshot 2023-04-19 at 16 01 01" src="https://user-images.githubusercontent.com/129948378/233117472-5cb8113f-8677-4f7a-83cd-5fa215c06a10.png">

-### then `vagrant ssh db` in our gitbash terminal, and once we are in, we do `sudo systemctl status mongod` to see if
+### Then `vagrant ssh db` in our gitbash terminal, and once we are in, we do `sudo systemctl status mongod` to see if
 the installation of MongoDB has in fact been automated.
 The result is seen as in the image below.

 <img width="622" alt="Screenshot 2023-04-19 at 13 57 27" src="https://user-images.githubusercontent.com/129948378/233117921-de4bb3b4-5f4c-4594-9e81-026fc2f4eca2.png">